-To better explain the nature of full spectrum CBD, it’s important to bring up its other alias — whole plant CBD oil.
+To better explain the nature of full spectrum, it’s important to bring up its other alias — whole plant CBD oil.
 This type of CBD oil, as the name suggests, keeps the full properties of the hemp plant intact.
 That means all the vitamins, minerals, fatty acids, and yes, even other cannabinoids.
 Full Spectrum CBD is made up of hundreds of cannabinoids that are found in the hemp plant.

 The combination of all these different elements together is what makes whole plant CBD oil stand out against CBD isolate products.
 The result of this is something known as the entourage effect.
-Full spectrum CBD oil is reportedly also helpful in treating different medical conditions including anxiety, depression, muscle pain, migraines, and more.
+Full spectrum oil is reportedly also helpful in treating different medical conditions including anxiety, depression, muscle pain, migraines, and more.

 Despite the number of other cannabinoids found in full spectrum CBD oil, it only contains trace-level THC.
 That means you won’t get the stereotypical “high” associated with smoking marijuana.
 To be classified as hemp, whole plant CBD oil has to contain less than 0.3% THC.